The Grammar Level

 2nd Grade Curriculum

-Second-grade students begin a chronological study of history and Bible beginning with Ancient civilizations and the Old Testament.
+Second-grade students begin a chronological study of history and Bible beginning with ancient civilizations and the Old Testament.
 Works of literature that inspire imagination and character development are read and discussed while foundational grammar and writing skills are emphasized.

 View Curriculum